Movie review: 'Murder Mystery 2' is good, silly Sandler/Aniston fun - UPI.com

 1/5

 After solving a murder in Italy, Nick (Sandler) and Audrey Spitz (Jennifer Aniston) have tried to start a private investigation business.
-It's not going well, so they accept Maharajah Vic's (Adeel Akhtar) wedding invitation for a weekend getaway at his private island.
+It's not going well, so they accept Maharajah Vic's (Adeel Akhtar) wedding invitation for a weekend getaway at a Caribbean island.

 As the title promises, there is a murder at Vic's wedding to Claudette (Melanie Laurent) and Vic is kidnapped.
 So, Nick and Audrey are on the case again, making lowbrow but undeniably funny jokes while death and destruction surrounds them.